julisunkan/CoverWizard/replit.md

 # Overview

 KDP Cover Creator is a Flask-based web application that generates professional KDP (Kindle Direct Publishing) compliant wraparound book covers.
-The application creates PDF covers with proper bleed margins and spine calculations based on page count and trim size specifications.
-Users can upload cover images and customize various aspects of their book covers including dimensions, colors, and text elements.
+The application creates complete PDF covers with front cover, spine, and back cover sections, including proper bleed margins and spine calculations based on page count and trim size specifications.
+Users can upload separate front and back cover images and customize various aspects of their book covers including dimensions, colors, and text elements.

 # User Preferences